 Unless you’ve been living under a rock, you know that Google’s Universal Analytics is in its last year of life.
-Starting next summer, UA will cease processing data — meaning that now is the time to start using Google Analytics 4 (GA4).
+Starting in July 2023, UA will cease processing data — meaning that now is the time to start using Google Analytics 4 (GA4).

 But, before you start migrating your accounts, you need to know exactly what Google Analytics 4 is and what it means for your eCommerce business.